NN8G/Time-Reader/README.md

 minute rate.
 After that it will count down from five and then begin to display the text file one word at a time at the chosen rate.
 Any keypress will pause the playback.
 A few stats are shown at the end.

-Written for FreeBasic.
+Written in FreeBasic.
 The source code is included in the download.

 Instructions:
   1. Download and extract the folder from the .zip file.